KirolosAssaad/DistributedProject/README.md

 ***
 ## Project Structure

-The project is divided into 3 main parts:
+The project is divided into the following sections:

 1. [The client part](client/client/src/main.rs)
 2. [The agent part](client/client/src/main.rs)